erfianugrah/markov-mail/docs/AUTOMATION_PLAN.md

    - Hook this into the analytics job so the heuristics evolve from data, not manual commits.

 Deliverable: heuristics live in config/KV, are updated automatically based on observed misses, and the code simply consumes them.
+**Status**: The `model:pipeline` CLI accepts a `--search '[{...}]'` array so multiple hyperparameter sets (tree counts, depths, conflict weights) run automatically until the guardrail passes.
+All attempts are logged, and promotion continues only when the target SLO is satisfied.

 ---